Want to learn more about intakes in the UAE? Talk to our experts.

 Does intake affect scholarship availability?

-How competitive are the different intakes for admission?
+How competitive are the different intakes?